Monday, January 9, 2012

 Greg Hodgin with General Paul Cruz

-Greg Hodgin and Kay Guerrero of PS interview UN CIVPOL
+Andrew Parks and Greg Hodgin of PS interview UN CIVPOL

 After returning with video footage from inside the camps, we began our marketing campaign for our refugee camp design competition.